-The Consumer Council represents air passengers and handles complaints about flights to and from Northern Ireland.
-This guide provides information on:
+We represent air passengers and handle complaints about flights to and from Northern Ireland.

+This publication provides information on:

-- 1. Planning your journey; - Your rights if your flight is delayed, cancelled or if you are denied boarding; - Your right to assistance if you have a disability or reduced mobility; - What to do if your luggage is damaged, delayed or lost; and - 5.
-How to make a complaint if you are unsatisfied with the service you receive from an airport or airline.
+- planning your journey; - your rights if your flight is delayed, cancelled or if you are denied boarding; - your right to assistance if you have a disability or reduced mobility;

+- what to do if your luggage is damaged, delayed or lost; and - how to make a complaint if you are not satisfied with the service you receive from an airport or airline.